Stanley Glacier: Kootenay fossils revealed

 The Stanley Glacier hike is moderate in difficulty.
 The first 4 km (2.4 miles) of the trail are gentle and well maintained.
 The final sections of the trail include 800 m (874 yards) of rough trail and 200 metres (218 yards) of walking on rough rocks.
 It’s equivalent to climbing up and down 110 flights of stairs over 10 kilometers!
 This hike is not advised for people with recurring knee, back or ankle injuries.

-- Children under 0 to 5 are not allowed on the Stanley Glacier hike
+- Children 5 and under are not allowed on the Stanley Glacier hike

 - Children under 8 are not recommended